 - **Monarch Watch tags are only shipped EAST of the continental divide**

 - Please only order enough tags for your tagging activities this year.
 Tags are only good for the year they are purchased.

 - The fall migration season is from August–November.
 This is the only time of year we ship tagging kits.

 - All preorders from January 1–July 21 will be shipped beginning in late July to arrive ahead of the migration in your area.
+Not all tags ship at the same time.
 Orders placed after July 21 should arrive within 7-10 days but priority will be given to preorders and areas that will experience the migration first.

-- Tagging kits ship via USPS First Class Mail without tracking numbers.
+- Tagging kits ship via USPS First Class Mail in brightly colored envelopes without tracking numbers.

 - USPS First Class Mail can take 5-7 days to be delivered.